-These cheap menstrual cups are made in China, and retail on Amazon for around $5-10 USD.
+These cheapest ones are made in China, and retail on Amazon for around $5-10 USD.
 Despite the price, we never recommend them as a good option.
 There are a lot of problems with them, but the main one is the materials used in them.

 In most cases, these cheap cups are made from very flimsy silicone that is certainly not medical grade.
 The material is so thin and pliable, that the cup never really fully opens inside of you, and the result can be some serious leaking.
 The material also degrades very quickly, which can leach chemicals into your bloodstream.

 You’ll probably end up upgrading after a few months to a top-quality menstrual cup, so why not just skip this first step?

 The Anigan EvaCup is actually quite reasonably priced, and it’s more affordable than some of the cups that have been around for longer, such as the Lunette Cup or the MoonCup.